Estimating the mass-to-distance ratio for a set of megamaser AGN black holes by employing a general relativistic method: Introduction

-More recently, the $M/D$ ratio has been estimated for ten more galaxies of the MCP systems in \cite{deby}.
-In these water megamaser systems, it is possible to identify three groups: The first group represents frequency shifted photons close to the systemic redshift of the host galaxy, whereas the other two groups are highly frequency-shifted photons coming from the megamasers at the points of maximum emission.
-They have found that the velocity corresponding to the gravitational redshift of the closest maser to each BH is about $1-6~km~s^{-1}$ and BH masses range from $10^{6}$ to $ 10^{7}M_{\odot }$, a mass domain associated with supermassive BHs.
+More recently, the $M/D$ ratio has been estimated for ten more galaxies of the MCP systems in Villaraos et al. (\cite{Deby1}).
+In these water megamaser systems, it is possible to identify three groups.
+The first group represents frequency-shifted photons close to the systemic redshift of the host galaxy, whereas the other two groups are highly frequency-shifted photons coming from regions of the disk tangent to the midline on either side of the center (see, e.g., Lo \cite{KYLo05} and Henkel et al. \cite{Henkel05}).
+They found that the velocity corresponding to the gravitational redshift of the closest maser to each BH is about $1-6~$ km~s$^{-1}$ and that BH masses range from $10^{6}$ to $10^{7}M_{\odot }$, a mass domain associated with supermassive BHs.

-In the present study, we apply the general relativistic method and a Bayesian statistical treatment to investigate five more megamaser systems among the remaining 14 MCP galaxies.
-For NGC 1320, we are able to estimate four parameters including the $M/D$ ratio, $x$ -offset, and $y$-offset of the BH as well as the recession velocity $ v_{rec}$.
-Moreover, we estimate the three parameters including $M/D$ ratio, $x$ -offset, and $v_{rec}$, for the galaxies NGC 1194, NGC 5495, and Mrk 1029.
-Finally, for J1346+5228, we estimate for the first time the $M/D$ ratio and the recession velocity $v_{rec}$.
-We did not fit the rest of the galaxies because of some particular features they display.
-For example, the case of J1346+5228 throws a $\chi ^{2}$ less than one due to a few reported masers, just one redshifted and one blueshifted masers, leading to poor statistical results.
-AGNs of NGC 2824 and J0350-0127 are reported without redshifted and blueshifted masers, and because the model is based on these observations, we could not perform an estimation.
-Observations of NGC 6926 show an extra group of redshifted megamasers whose treatment goes out of the scope of this work.
-Finally, UGC 6093 and Mrk 1 are two galaxies that have been reported with position uncertainties of the same order that those of their angular distance which led to imprecise results.
+In the present study, we apply the general relativistic method and a Bayesian statistical treatment to investigate four more megamaser systems among the remaining 14 MCP galaxies.
+For NGC 1320, we estimated four parameters, including the $M/D$ ratio, the BH position along the $x$- and $y$-axes (see Sect.
+3.5), and the recession velocity $ v_{rec}$.
+Moreover, for the galaxies NGC 1194, NGC 5495, and Mrk 1029, we estimated three parameters, including the $M/D$ ratio, the BH position along the $x$-axis (see Secs.
+3.2-4), and $v_{rec}$.
+We did not fit the rest of the galaxies because of some particular features that they display.
+For example, the case of J1346+5228 has only a few reported masers, one redshifted and one blueshifted maser, leading to poor statistical results.
+Redshifted and blueshifted maser lines were not detected in NGC 2824 and J0350-0127.
+Therefore, since the model is based on the observations of these lines, we could not perform an estimation.
+Observations of NGC 6926 showed an extra group of redshifted megamasers whose treatment goes beyond the scope of this work.
+Finally, UGC 6093 and Mrk 1 are two galaxies that have been reported with position uncertainties of the same order of those of their angular distance, which led to imprecise results.